Selection Process for New Applicants

 Interview of Shortlisted Candidates

-The interview will last approximately 10 minutes and is designed to explore candidates’ motivation for higher degree study, their critical thinking skills and understanding of aquaculture-related issues.
-Candidates will also be able to ask questions about the EMJMD ACES programme.
+The interview will last approximately 10-15 minutes and is designed to explore candidates’ motivation for higher degree study, their critical thinking skills and understanding of aquaculture-related issues.
+Candidates will also be able to ask questions about the EMJM ACES.
 The atmosphere is designed to be relaxed and informative.

-Interviews will normally be conducted using Skype for Business.
+Interviews will normally be conducted using Microsoft Teams software.

-Applicants will normally hear within 5 working days about whether they have been successful in gaining a place on the EMJMD ACES + programme.
+Applicants will normally hear within 5 working days about whether they have been successful in gaining a place on the course.

 For Erasmus Mundus Scholarship Applicants:

 The final ranking of applicants will be made by combining the scores from the paper applications (50%) with interview performance (50%).
-Candidates will be informed about their individual scores, whether they can be offered a place and whether they are being recommended to the European Commission for an Erasmus Mundus JMD scholarship on or around April 2019.
+Candidates will be informed about their individual scores, whether they can be offered a place on the course and whether they are being recommended to the EACEA of the European Union for an Erasmus Mundus scholarship.

 If you are dissatisfied with the outcome of our decision or with the way your application has been handled, you can appeal to the Programme Leader.
-For further information about how to appeal, please contact the Education Administrator at ACES@sams.ac.uk.
+For further information about how to appeal, please contact us at ACES@sams.ac.uk.

-Without prejudice to high academic standards, in order to ensure a geographical diversity amongst students, the EMJMD ACES + selection committee have to respect the following basic criteria when selecting students for an Erasmus Mundus JMD scholarship.
-No more than three of the students selected for an Erasmus Mundus JMD scholarship should have the same nationality.
+Without prejudice to high academic standards, in order to ensure a geographical diversity amongst students, the EMJMD ACES+ selection committee have to respect the following basic criteria when selecting students for an Erasmus Mundus scholarship.
+No more than three of the students selected for an Erasmus Mundus scholarship should have the same nationality.
 Without prejudice to the scientific excellence, the consortium will also adjust for equitable and balanced gender participation.